-Oil Prices Rise After Trump's Iran Speech, But Supply And Demand Also Fueling Increase
+Oil Prices Rise After Trump's Iran Speech, But Supply And Demand Also Fuel Increase

 President Trump's announcement that he will withdraw the United States from the Iran nuclear deal sent crude oil prices up slightly.
 U.S. drivers who've noticed higher prices at the pump may be tempted to blame Trump's Iran decision, but it's only one factor at play right now.
 Even before Trump's announcement gasoline prices were nearly 50 cents a gallon higher than a year ago.